An Overview of America’s Most Common Mental Disorder: Depression

 Those who have experienced depression are all too familiar with comments from misguided friends such as, “Snap out of it,” or, “Just get up and do something.”
-People don’t say the same to others who a chronic disease, but depression is just as much of an affliction.
+People don’t say the same to others who have a chronic disease, but depression is just as much of an affliction.
 Even those suffering from depression might have a hard time understanding what they are personally experiencing, and they often blame themselves for not being able to control it.

 Understanding the Signs of Depression